sumbal28/SearchEngine23/README.md

 ### Acceptance Criteria

-Your website must meet accessibility standards.
+A website must meet accessibility standards.
 You can achieve this completing the following:

 * Semantic HTML elements can be found throughout the source code
 * HTML elements follow a logical structure independent of styling and positioning